Notice of Pre-AIA or AIA Status

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the assembly including a hollow channel and a laser illumination unit disposed along the hollow channel as taught by Durack et al with the axial arrangement of controllable light sources as taught by Brenker et al, for the benefit of providing even irradiation in the circumferential direction, as taught by Brenker et al ([0021], “Preferably, a plurality of light sources is arranged in a distribution which is oriented both in the axial direction and in the circumferential direction of the hollow channel section, so that the biological sample is also irradiated with light as evenly as possible in the circumferential direction.”).

-Durack et al does not explicitly disclose wherein the controllable illumination unit has additional light sources disposed outside the hollow channel which are offset with respect to at least the first light sources in a circumferential direction around the hollow channel and in sections are disposed along the hollow channel in an axial array which are controllable individually or in groups.
+Durack et al does not explicitly disclose wherein the controllable illumination means comprises additional light sources, disposed outside the hollow channel which are offset with respect to at least the first light sources in a circumferential direction around the hollow channel and in sections disposed along the hollow channel in an axial array, with the light sources being controlled individually or in groups by the controllable illumination means.

 Brenker et al additionally discloses;

-The claimed “the controllable illumination unit has additional light sources disposed outside the hollow channel, which are offset with respect to at least the first light sources in a circumferential direction around the hollow channel and in sections are disposed along the hollow channel in an axial array, which are controllable individually or in groups” has been read on the taught ([0021], “Preferably, a plurality of light sources is arranged in a distribution which is oriented both in the axial direction and in the circumferential direction of the hollow channel section, so that the biological sample is also irradiated with light as evenly as possible in the circumferential direction.”; The distribution of the plurality of light sources also being in a circumferential direction reads on the additional light sources being offset with respect to at least the first light sources.
+The claimed “the controllable illumination means comprises additional light sources, disposed outside the hollow channel which are offset with respect to at least the first light sources in a circumferential direction around the hollow channel and in sections disposed along the hollow channel in an axial array, with the light sources being controlled individually or in groups by the controllable illumination means” has been read on the taught ([0021], “Preferably, a plurality of light sources is arranged in a distribution which is oriented both in the axial direction and in the circumferential direction of the hollow channel section, so that the biological sample is also irradiated with light as evenly as possible in the circumferential direction.”; The distribution of the plurality of light sources also being in a circumferential direction reads on the additional light sources being offset with respect to at least the first light sources.
 See rejection of claim 24 for details regarding the plurality of light sources being controllable individually or in groups.).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the assembly including a hollow channel and a laser illumination unit disposed along the hollow channel as taught by Durack et al with the axial arrangement of controllable light sources as taught by Brenker et al, for the benefit of providing even irradiation in the circumferential direction, as taught by Brenker et al ([0021], “Preferably, a plurality of light sources is arranged in a distribution which is oriented both in the axial direction and in the circumferential direction of the hollow channel section, so that the biological sample is also irradiated with light as evenly as possible in the circumferential direction.”).